-Howie's worked in the construction industry for almost 25 years and is an involved member of this community.
-Howie also sits on the Board of Directors for the Nova Scotia Construction Association (CANS) and is a board member of the Nova Scotia Construction Labour Relations Association (NSCLRA).
+Howie has worked in the construction industry for almost 25 years and is an involved member of this community.
+Howie also sits on the Board for the Nova Scotia Construction Labour Relations Association (NSCLRA) and is a former board member for the Nova Scotia Construction Association (CANS).

 Howie is also a proud father.
 He and his wife Angela have three sons, one of which recently graduated from NSCC's Marconi Campus with an Automotive Service and Repair diploma.